TheOpenSpaceProgramArchive/osp/README.md

 ## OSP

-This repo hopes to become a space exploration game along the lines of Squad's Kerbal Space Program.
+This repo hopes to become a space exploration game along the lines of Squad's Kerbal Space Program; as of today it's a place to experiment implementing different features in C++/OpenGL.

 ## Features (Those marked out are already implemented)